mutualmobile/lavaca/source/README.md

 ### Build

-Precompiles LESS and Dust templates, concats and minifies all CSS and JavaScript files, generates `index.html` based on Dust template file `layout.html`, and builds all related files to `www`, `android/assets/www` and `ios/www` directories.
+Precompiles LESS and Dust templates, concats and minifies all CSS and JavaScript files, and builds all related files to `www`, `android/assets/www` and `ios/www` directories.

 - __Build with local config__
 ```bash